The Luxurious History Of Baccarat

 Origins in Italy: Felix Falguiere and the Game of Fate

 The story of baccarat begins in 15th-century Italy, where a man named Felix Falguiere (sometimes spelt Falguierein) is credited with inventing the game.
-He called it “baccara”, the Italian word for “zero.”
-Why zero?
-Because all the face cards and tens had no value in the game, a unique scoring twist that still defines baccarat today.
+Baccarat is believed to have originated in Italy in the 1400s, created by Falguiere, who called it “baccara”, meaning “zero” in Italian, as all tens and face cards were worth zero—a unique scoring twist that still defines baccarat today.

-According to legend, Falguiere drew inspiration from an ancient Etruscan myth.
+According to the Etruscan legend, which is often cited in discussions of baccarat origins, Falguiere drew inspiration from an ancient myth.
 In this tale, a maiden’s fate was decided by rolling a nine-sided die: if she rolled an 8 or 9, she became a priestess; if she rolled 6 or 7, she could live but without religious honours; and if she rolled below 6, she was destined for exile or death.
 Falguiere adapted this theme of fate and chance into a card game with the highest possible score of 9, a direct ancestor of modern baccarat.

 Baccarat in French Nobility: The Birth of “Chemin de Fer”

-By the 16th century, baccarat had travelled across the Alps into France, where it found fertile ground among the nobility.
-It was especially popular in the royal courts of King Charles VIII and later in the salons of Versailles.
-The French gave the game a new name: Chemin de Fer, meaning “railway”, a reference to the game’s fast pace compared to other card games of the era.
+By the 16th century, baccarat moved across the Alps into France, where it spread in the 15th century and quickly became popular among the aristocracy.
+It was especially favored in the royal courts of King Charles VIII and later in the salons of Versailles.
+As baccarat moved through French society, the French gave the game a new name: baccarat chemin de fer, meaning “railway,” a reference to the game’s fast pace compared to other card games of the era.
+This variant developed in the 19th century and became a hallmark of elite gatherings.

 Baccarat became a staple of the French elite, a game whispered about in private salons and gambling houses.
 Its association with wealth and power meant it was more than just a pastime; it was a statement of sophistication.
+When King Louis Philippe banned public casino gambling in France, and public gaming was prohibited in 1837, baccarat was pushed underground, transitioning into private parlours and illegal gambling dens, which only solidified its reputation as a game for the elite.
 Over time, the game spread through European high society, becoming synonymous with exclusivity and sophistication.

 Expansion Across Europe: Scandals and Elegance

-One of the most famous incidents occurred in 1890s England, when baccarat was played illegally at a party hosted by Sir William Gordon-Cumming.
-The scandal involved accusations of cheating, lawsuits, and even touched the British royal family.
+One of the most famous incidents occurred in the royal baccarat scandal of 1891, when baccarat was played illegally at a party hosted by Sir William Gordon-Cumming.
+The scandal involved accusations of cheating, lawsuits, and even touched the future King Edward VII, bringing significant media attention to the game and increasing its popularity and public awareness.
 Although damaging for those involved, the controversy only added to baccarat’s aura of danger and intrigue.

 Punto Banco: The Cuban-American Twist

-While Europe refined Chemin de Fer, another version of baccarat took shape in the Americas.
+While Europe refined Chemin de Fer, another version of the baccarat game took shape in the Americas.
+The modern version of Baccarat known as Punto y Banco was born in South America before spreading to casinos in Havana, Cuba.
 In Cuba during the 19th century, casinos introduced a streamlined version called Punto Banco (“Player-Banker”).
+When baccarat was brought to Cuba, it was transformed into a pure game of chance, simplifying it from a strategic game where players bet against each other.

 From Cuba, Punto Banco spread to South America and then into the United States.
+In 1959, the rules of Baccarat were standardized, with the banking role moved to the house, which increased game pace and house revenues.
 Havana’s glamorous casinos were especially influential, hosting Hollywood stars, politicians, and jet-setters in the mid-20th century.
 Punto Banco was the perfect fit when Las Vegas operators were looking for new games to appeal to their growing clientele in the 1950s.

 Baccarat in Las Vegas: The Game of High-Rollers

 In 1959, Las Vegas introduced Punto Banco at the Sands Casino, one of the Strip’s most glamorous venues.
+Nevada played a pivotal role in legalizing and popularizing baccarat, with its casinos helping to establish the game’s reputation in the US.
 Though initially met with scepticism, the game quickly gained traction among high rollers.

 Even after Bond switched to poker in later films, baccarat retained its identity as “the spy’s game” and “the millionaire’s choice.”